SMARTNET MOBILITY SECURITY +

 Most people would drive to work, park and plug in, if there were charging points where they work.
 That would give us a peak at around 9 o'clock in the morning.
 The biggest peak being Central European Time (CET).
 Another peak would be when returning home and plugging in - a smaller peak, because most users will not have home charging.

 Without Load-Leveling the EU (and other countries) would need to build more generating stations in the short term to cope with the added demand.
 Many would be overproducing much of the time on tickover, leading to inefficiencies that should be avoided.
-This is not such a problem with renewable generation, that might feather turbines, etc.
+This is also a problem with renewable generation, even where they might feather turbines, etc.

 By using SMARTNET service stations, peaks tend to be smoothed out, because of an intelligent charging cycle and a bank of cartridges to draw on.
 In addition, as implementation proceeds, we might introduce hydrogen fuel cell cartridges, another way of offsetting peaks.